RobRendell/gTove/README.md

 The contents of a tabletop can only be changed when the GM is connected, but players can look at the current tabletop by going to the URL at any time.
-Players accessing an existing tabletop are not prompted by gTove to create the empty folder structure in their Drive, but they must still give gTove permission to access their drive.
+Players accessing an existing tabletop are not prompted by gTove to create the empty folder structure in their Drive, but they must still give gTove permission to access their Drive.

-When you use gTove, all of its configuration files, images and directories are created in your drive, and nowhere else.
+When you use gTove, all of its configuration files, images and directories are created in your Drive, and nowhere else.
 There is no central gTove server which stores any information... everything is driven from the gTove files saved on the Drive of the currently signed in user.